MicrosoftDocs/sql-docs-archive-pr/docs-archive-a/2014/2014-toc/case-study-building-an-enterprise-ecosystem.md

 ---
+description: "Case Study: Building an Enterprise Ecosystem with Microsoft Dynamics ERP and SQL Server 2014 Replication for Scalability and Performance"
 title: "Case Study: Building an Enterprise Ecosystem with Microsoft Dynamics ERP and SQL Server 2014 Replication for Scalability and Performance | Microsoft Docs" ms.custom: "" ms.date: "03/06/2017"